MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 The trick is that if you make a huge static array, it doesn't immediately use all of that memory when the program is started.
 The same goes for `malloc(1000000)`.

+This is because memory is split into [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) of usually 4096 bytes, where your program doesn't actually get a page until it tries to write to it.

 ```c
 #include <stddef.h>